kstoneriv3/kstoneriv3.github.io/_pages/projects.md

 </div>

-## Mentoring and advising
+## My two cents on career and academics

-I provide mentorship and advice to aspiring Japanese students interested in STEM education and careers abroad sometimes (though not very frequently).
+I sometimes provide mentorship/advice to aspiring students (mostly Japanese) interested in STEM education/careers abroad and I've written a few articles on these topics, which turned out to be quite popular.

 <div style="margin-left: 2%;">